-BY DIAMOND ALTIERI: As a huge fan of Fullbright’s Gone Home, Tacoma has been on my radar since it released in 2017, but in the turbulent world of gaming where hundreds of titles are all fighting for your time and hard-earned cash, the title, unfortunately, fell to the bottom of my priority list; ultimately losing out to my obsession with Bungie’s Destiny which released its sequel within weeks of Tacoma coming to the scene.
+BY DIA ALTIERI: As a huge fan of Fullbright’s Gone Home, Tacoma has been on my radar since it released in 2017, but in the turbulent world of gaming where hundreds of titles are all fighting for your time and hard-earned cash, the title, unfortunately, fell to the bottom of my priority list; ultimately losing out to my obsession with Bungie’s Destiny which released its sequel within weeks of Tacoma coming to the scene.

 Even though I initially passed on the game, it recently came back into view as one of the weekly free offerings from the Epic Games Store.
 Upon seeing the cover, all of my initial hype returned and I quickly grabbed a snack and soda, gearing up for an intense gaming session while it downloaded.